department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/onboarding.md

 - Both My HealtheVet and VA.gov have appointments functionality (some of it redundant).
 - [VA Online Scheduling (VAOS)](https://www.va.gov/health-care/schedule-view-va-appointments/), the appointments tool with more functionality than [My HealtheVet Appointments](https://www.myhealth.va.gov/mhv-portal-web/web/myhealthevet/keeping-up-with-your-va-appointments), is already part of VA.gov.

 With consensus on appointments, OCTO and OCC are taking the first steps towards the health apartment concept.
-In August 2021, the My HealtheVet and VAOS teams started comparative analyses of their appointments tools and notifications.
+In August 2021, the My HealtheVet and VAOS Teams started comparative analyses of their appointments tools and notifications.
 The purpose of this work is to:
 - Find gaps in appointments functionality between My HealtheVet and VAOS
 - Understand user needs
 - Recommend ways to address gaps